Catwoman: Catwoman solo series

 Catwoman, painted by Joe DeVito over pencil art by the titular character's series artist Jim Balent.
 Balent penciled Catwoman for several years and defined the visuals of the character for a long period.

 In 1993, Catwoman was given her first ongoing comic book series.
 This series, written by an assortment of writers, but primarily penciled by Jim Balent, generally depicted the character as an international thief (and occasional bounty hunter) with an ambiguous moral code.

 Story-lines include her adoption of teenage runaway and former sidekick, Arizona; aiding Bane, whom she later betrays to Azrael; and a stint as a reluctant government operative.
 The series also delves into her origin, revealing her beginnings as a young thief, her difficult period in juvenile incarceration, and her training with Ted Grant.

 Moving to New York City, Selina becomes corporate vice president of Randolf Industries, a Mafia-influenced company and then becomes its CEO through blackmail.
 She plans to use this position to run for Mayor of New York City, but her hopes are dashed when the Trickster inadvertently connects her to her criminal alter ego.

 After her time in New York City, Selina returns to Gotham City, which at this time is in the midst of the "No Man's Land" storyline.
 As Catwoman, she assists Batman against Lex Luthor in the reconstruction of the city.
 After being arrested by Commissioner Gordon, she escapes from prison.
 Later that year, during the "Officer Down" storyline in the Batman titles, Catwoman is initially the chief suspect.
-Although later cleared, she displays increasingly erratic behavior throughout the story, with her series later revealing that she has developed a form of personality disorder after exposure to the Scarecrow's fear gas, causing her to act as herself and an identity that appears to be her sister Maggie pretending to be her.
-Soon afterward, she disappears and is believed to have been killed by the assassin Deathstroke the Terminator, ending her series at issue #94.
+Exposed to fear gas, she develops a split identity, alternating between herself and her sister Maggie.
+Soon afterward, Catwoman disappears and is believed to have been killed by the assassin Deathstroke the Terminator, ending her series at issue #94.